andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

-If you change env value of `APP_MODE` to `complex` that will trigger more validation.
+If you change env value of `APP_MODE` to `secure` that will trigger more validation.

 1. `x-timestamp`, tolerant 5 minutes of request.
 2. `user-agent`, whitelist of user agent.